elizabethsiegle/Bay_Area_tech_meetups/README.md

 ### Robots/Bots meetups
 + [Bay Area Bot, Chat, and Conversational App Developers Group](https://www.meetup.com/Bay-Area-Bot-Chat-and-Conversational-App-Developers/).
 Talks have included API.ai, IBM Watson Conversation Service APIs, Bebo, and much more!
 I attended one meetup at Slack HQ, and really enjoyed the topic, speakers, people, and location.

++ [Bot Developers Meetup SF](https://www.meetup.com/bots-sf/).
+Haven't been  to this one, but there seems to be a good-sized group, community, and following each month.

 <br>
 <img src= images/botslackmeetup.JPG width=300 height=200>